doulosinsou/python_crawler/readme.md

 /_
 ```
 ###Include file types you want to crawl
 Open `include.txt` .
-Write dot + extention of files you want to crawl on new line
+Write dot + extention of files you want to crawl on new line.
+Prepend crawlable files with 'TEXT'.
+This tells the program to read the information inside.
 Example:
 ```
-.htm
+TEXT.htm
-.html
+TEXT.html
-.php
+TEXT.php
 .mp3
 ```
-__note: non text files only catalogue its own title__
+__note: non TEXT prepended files only catalogue its own title__
 listen_to_jazz.mp3 will scrape the words 'listen', 'to', 'jazz'.

 ###Exclude common words